 I have a beautiful climbing rose my kids bought me for Mother’s Day a couple of years ago and it started growing and blooming like gangbusters this year.
 Much faster than ever before.

 I was so happy with it and I was admiring it day to day.
 It’s a multicolor rose bush so I always love seeing what color will bloom and then the day came when I saw some signs of the dreaded aphids…. they had found my rose bush and decided to make a home on it.

-Despite their minuscule size, aphids are one of the most destructive pests you can encounter in the garden.
-These green bugs feed on a wide range of plants and suck the life out of an otherwise blooming garden.
+Despite their minuscule size, aphids are one of the most destructive tiny pests you can encounter in the garden.
+These (they come in all colors making them hard sometimes to distinguish from other bugs) green, black, red, yellow, and brown bugs feed on a wide range of plants and suck the life out of an otherwise blooming garden.

 What are Aphids

 Aphids are sucking tiny insects from the Aphididae family.
 There are over 4,000 species of aphids found all over the world.
 Of those, around 250 are considered destructive to both agriculture and forestry.
 They can be found all over the world but they prefer temperate zones.